rohitpotato/react-native-chat-app/README.md

 # react-native-chat-app
 A react native chat application built using firebase, firebase cloud functions and react-native-gifted-chat.

+*(Feel free to open any issues if found.)*

 # Features